 Step 7: Continue this process until you find a number with no number to the right of it.
 In our example, to the right of 17275 the number 20366 appears and to the right of that 24989.
 There is no number to the right of 24989 so that is the paper number we look for.
 If a black tick is next to this number the file has been kept.
 If a red symbol exists the file has been destroyed.

 Step 8: If you see a black tick, search T 1 for the right year and paper range.
 In our example, the T 1 reference for 1852 and paper range 24940-24992, within which 24989 falls, is T 1/5778A.
 Order T 1/5778A to see the letter or paper.

 View transcript (PDF, 0.06 MB)

-For further help searching our catalogue please read our Discovery help.
+For further help searching our catalogue please read our Discovery help pages.

-Try looking at other dates within a particular register.
+- Try looking at nearby dates within the register.
 Sometimes letters were registered a few days after they were received.

-Check ‘miscellaneous’ within the T108 subject registers.
-Letters could frequently be filed here.
+- Check ‘miscellaneous’ within the T 108 subject registers.
+Letters were frequently filed under this heading.

-- For after May 1920 look in series T 160-164 and T 268 for Personnel records, if they survived.
-However, some of the records were wrongly incorporated into these series
+- From June 1920 look in series T 160-T 164 and T 268 for personnel records, if they survived.
+However, some of the records were wrongly incorporated into these series.

 Thomas L Heath, The Treasury (The Whitehall Series, 1927, GP Putnam’s Sons Ltd, London and New York)